AronHetLam/PTZJoystickControl/README.md

   3. Map your joystick inputs to camera commands.
   4. Add and configure your VISCA over IP compatible cameras.
   5. Use the joystick to control the movements of your camera.

+## Linux and RaspberryPi support
+The application also runs on Linux, and even a RaspberryPi, however I haven't got to releasing binaries for those yet.
+On x86 and x64 Linux machienes you can build from source using ´dotnet build´, and it should be able to run.
+For linux-ARM devices such as RaspberryPi you additionally need to compile libSDL2 yourself, and add it to the build output for it to run.

 ## License
 This project is licensed under the GPL-3 License - see the LICENSE file for details.